blaumath/Windows_Post_Install_BATCH/README.md

 Either download the zip file and launch the "Install.cmd" file

-or usind the Powershell/Command Prompt command ☟
+or using the Powershell/Command Prompt command ☟

 <details><summary>Command</summary>
 <p>